dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 at least some of our ancestors at the time.
 More on this, in just a second.

-#### The Geography ~12,000 BC:
+#### The Geography of ~12,000 BC:

 ![map of ice age](/img/posts/2016-02-03-a-speculative-history-of-five-thousand-bc/sea-level-last-ice-age.gif)

 I picture is worth a thousand words, am I right?
+You can glean much better info from NOAA's ocean bathymetry maps.
 You can see several landmasses in particular that are now missing.
 There's the celebrated Bering Strait, of course.
 And the lesser known landmass connecting Africa's Rift Valley with the Arabian Peninsula.
 Hmmmm, that's odd.
 Korea and Japan are touching.
 Ooohlala.

 And, if you've got a sharp eye, you'll notice that there practically is no Persian gulf.
 Strange isn't it.
 It was like this, until it flooded sometime between 7,000 BC and 5,000 BC, both gradually and cataclysmically, I'm sure.
-You can glean more info from ocean bathymetry maps.
+Also, there are Arabian legends of mythical sunken cities near Bahrain.
+Interesting, n'est pas?

-the importance of geography in the early world
+Another interesting spot is just below the coast of Sicily.
+Why?
-- astrology as a coordinate system for locating oneself
+First because it's below 50m depth.
+And at the time that it would be mostly above ground (before 5,000 BC), this area would form a strait, which would be perfect for controlling Mediterranean trade along the coast of North Africa, at exactly the time when people would first be capable of exploration.
+Sound iffy?
+There was a monolith discovered here in August 2015!

-- mythology as a means of preserving knowledge
+Yet another interesting spot is just off the coast of Montpellier, France.
+Why?
+Intersection of a river and a quickly receding coastline.
+Also, English Channel, especially in the area around the Netherlands.
+There's Doggerland in the North Sea, which had already bee cut off, but was likely wiped out by a collapsing glacial shelf around 5,500 BC.
+There may be many more areas like this in Southeast Asia and elsewhere as well.

-  - but also for fostering a purpose in a violent world with lots of suffering
+But it's really hit or miss.
+Probably not going to find monoliths everywhere.
+You have to imagine what the world would be like at just before that time.
+Imagine what the geopolitical situation would be.
-  - and for cultivating trans-generational strategies for improving the human condition
+Where are the rivers?
+Where do we know that there would definitely be settlements?
+In general, in what average direction would those inhabitants be moving, in the course of migration and trade?
+What regions would be advantageous for trade?
+What geographic features would be advantageous?
+And perhaps most importantly, how would the ever changing geographic features affect the geopolitical situation?

 ![general timeline for sea level after ice age](/img/posts/2016-02-03-a-speculative-history-of-five-thousand-bc/)